Got a claim from a major flood, storm or natural disaster?

 Here’s an estimate the timeframes we are seeing for each step:

-Here’s an estimate of the timeframes we are seeing right now:
+Here’s an estimate of the timeframes we may see in a significant event:

-Assessment (LA inspection): 1 – 18 weeks (based on severity)
+Assessment (LA inspection): 1 – 18 weeks (based on priority)

 Report/Scope of works: 2 – 3 weeks